-Why was it so easy To formulate an outlook for the coming decade, we must first look at the reason that markets to end the financial and economies bounced back so smoothly after the crisis.
-The world was rocked by a crisis? once-in-a-century financial panic.
+Why was it so easy to end the financial crisis?

+To formulate an outlook for the coming decade, we must first look at the reason that markets and economies bounced back so smoothly after the crisis.
+The world was rocked by a once-in-a-century financial panic.
 Almost everyone expected a severe economic downturn and bleak future for the world.
 Instead, we were surprised to see a recovery that was almost too easy.
 Pessimists are convinced this is a false dawn.
 They say the crisis has not ended and a second bottom lies ahead.
 If nothing changes, this is a natural conclusion.

 Is finance really this simple?
 Did fiscal and monetary initiatives alone really bring the crisis to an end?
 Pessimists all agree that governments did nothing more than transfer risk from the private sector to the public sector.
 That makes the insolvency of governments inevitable.
 They foresee the following chain of events: (1) a recovery in demand for capital as economies become healthy again; (2) growing public-sector budget deficits; and (3) rising fears about inflation.
 Pessimists believe this will produce a steep upturn in interest rates that will stop the economic recovery.
 This is the sovereign risk scenario.

-Zero sum or plus I think the pessimists are wrong.
-To determine who is right, we must first decide whether or sum? not the outlook should be based on a zero-sum game.
+I think the pessimists are wrong.
+To determine who is right, we must first decide whether or Zero sum or plus sum? not the outlook should be based on a zero-sum game.
 On the negative side, we can assume that that there will be no growth in productivity, the economy, personal income or capital.
 In this case, risk will go back and forth as many parties compete for a piece of a pie that stays the same size.
 At some point, this process will produce strain that leads to a catastrophe.
 But the outlook changes if we assume that economies will grow along with the amount of capital.
 In this case, there will be no strain and everyone will prosper.

+The surprising performance of U.S. companies in 2009

-The surprising Two events were behind the big recovery in U.S. stock prices last year.
+Two events were behind the big recovery in U.S. stock prices last year.
 First was the historic decline in personnel expenses as a percentage of earnings.
-Second was a historic increase performance of U.S. in the amount of liquidity on corporate balance sheets.
-Both events are irrefutable proof that companies in 2009 the economic pie is growing and labor productivity is increasing.
-There are two causes:
+Second was a historic increase in the amount of liquidity on corporate balance sheets.

-in the amount of liquidity on corporate balance sheets.
 Both events are irrefutable proof that the economic pie is growing and labor productivity is increasing.
 There are two causes: economic globalization and the Internet/information revolution.
 Normally, governments would find it almost impossible to deal with a crisis of this magnitude.
 However, these historic tailwinds made it easy for governments to take the actions needed to end the global financial crisis.